 Security and performance

 The Cobalt ICT website uses an integrated application to help maintain the security and performance of the website.
-To deliver this service it processes the IP addresses of visitors to our website and logs any IP addresses that make unauthorised attempts to log in or that try to examine the non-public content.
+To deliver this service it processes the IP addresses of visitors to our website and logs and blocks any IP addresses that make unauthorised attempts to log in or that try to examine the non-public content.

 People who contact us via social media